Powder diffraction data reduction#

 call

-using the new graph
+transform_coordsusing the new graph

-Note that the graph already contains the necessary components to compute the scattering angle \(2 \theta\) (called two_theta
+Note that the graph already contains the necessary components to compute the scattering angle \(2 \theta\) (called two_theta in code).

 Solution: